orxshi/syllabus_creator/README.md

 * Open index.html
 * Fill in form fields.
 * Or click Load to load data from JSON file, if there is any.
-For convenience, ME303 is available.
+For convenience, MT111 is available.
-* Click Generate PDF with Latex to generate PDF of the syllabus prepared with LaTeX.
+* Click Generate PDF to generate PDF of the syllabus.
 * Click Generate Word to generate Word file of the syllabus.
 * Optionally, click Save to save form data in JSON file.

-## Language corrections / typos

-Prerequisities -> Prerequisites

-Assesment. -> Assessment

-5:Very high -> 5: Very high

-## TODO

-PHPWord to PDF via any package such as TCPDF or DomPDF produces bad rendering.

-Either Word to PDF is done by the user by using native feature of Word or LaTeX is used instead.

-National credits should be calculated from theoretical and practice.

-Add Turkish eligible department such as Bilgisayar Muhendisligi for Turkish courses.

-Give Turkish language option for Turkish courses.